tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_overview.md

 The degree to which you can provide value in your role as a technical writer is often directly proportional to your level of technical knowledge.
 For example, if you land (or inherit) a job that involves working with several API projects involving languages you don't know, you can still facilitate the documentation for the projects.
 However, you'll play more of an editing/publishing role rather than an authoring role.

 In many highly technical shops, this editor/publisher role is becoming increasingly common.
-Engineers will write the technical material, especially the reference documentation, and technical writers will focus more on making sure the content checks all the boxes -- has an overview, release notes, addresses user tasks, and so on.
-You can shape and organize the content, and identify areas where it's deficient or needs expansion.
-But the ability to add deeper value requires deeper knowledge of the subject matter.
+Engineers will write the technical material, especially the reference documentation, and technical writers will focus more on making sure the content checks all the boxes -- has an overview, release notes, addresses user tasks, follows the style guide, integrates with the other docs, and so on.
+You can shape and organize the content, and identify areas where it's deficient or needs expansion, but the ability to add deeper value requires deeper knowledge of the subject matter.

-In the [Overview for publishing API docs](pubapis_overview.html), I quoted from [How API Documentation Fails](https://ieeexplore.ieee.org/document/7140676/) (published in [*IEEE Software*](https://ieeexplore.ieee.org)).
-In the article, Martin Robillard and Gias Uddin assert:
+Still, this lack of more technical knowledge will likely remove some of the value from your role.
+In [How API Documentation Fails](https://ieeexplore.ieee.org/document/7140676/) (published in [*IEEE Software*](https://ieeexplore.ieee.org), Martin Robillard and Gias Uddin explain:

 > Perhaps unsurprisingly, the biggest problems with API documentation were also the ones requiring the most technical expertise to solve.
 Completing, clarifying, and correcting documentation require deep, authoritative knowledge of the API’s implementation.
 This makes accomplishing these tasks difficult for non-developers or recent contributors to a project.

+Without deep, authoritative knowledge of the API, it will be difficult to complete, clarify, and correct errors in the content.

-The balance between generalist and specialist roles is an ongoing challenge that I'll dive into more in the next topics in this section.
-But if you want to solve the biggest problem with API documentation, you'll need to develop more technical expertise in the subject area.
+The balance between generalist and specialist roles is an ongoing challenge that I'll dive into more in the next topic: [How much code do you need to know?](jobapis_learning_code.html).
+But in short, if you want to solve the biggest problem with API documentation, you'll need to develop more technical expertise in the subject area.

 ## Consolations for technical writers